AdesojiCodeMaster/marksix/README.md

 # Marksix Game on Ruby on Rails.

 > This is a Mark_Six_Game made with Ruby on rails framework.
-A test project at GogoX in HongKong.

 ## Project requirements
 - All user interaction and game flow are organised and disributed between models,controllers and views.